 Which oil can you use for frying these?

 As I mentioned in the Low Carb Bang Bang Shrimp recipe, there are a few options for frying foods.
-I prefer to lightly pan fry my Keto Philly Cheesesteak pockets with olive oil or coconut oil.
+I prefer to lightly or shallow pan fry my Keto Philly Cheesesteak pockets with olive oil or coconut oil.
 Some have also had success using avocado oil.
 Personally, I do not like the flavor of avocado oil so I never use it, but if you like it then it’s awesome for this.

 Keto Philly Cheesesteak Pockets